 drop her off at school.
 Maybe her shriek in public makes you cringe.
 Maybe you just always wanted a girl and you were blessed with two raucous boys.

 But in honor of Valentines Day next week, let's remind ourselves of one thing we know for certain about child development.
 Children who feel loved and cherished thrive.

 That doesn’t mean kids who ARE loved.
 Plenty of kids whose parents love them don’t thrive.
 The kids who thrive are the ones who FEEL loved, accepted and cherished for exactly who they are.

 The hard work for us as parents is accepting who our child is, including the things we wish we could change – and cherishing him or her for being that

 person, even while guiding their behavior.
 No, it's not impossible.
 Here's how.

-reacting to the world.
+react to the world.